 The TI-84 is a popular graphing calculator.
 We discuss the major math operations processed by this calculator and show students how to use this calculator as a good resource for solving certain math problems.

-Learning Center tutors are available to make brief in-class presentations to familiarize students with the center's services.
-These informal introductions last about five to ten minutes and provide students with basic information about the Learning Center.
+Learning center staff are available to make brief in-class presentations to familiarize students with the center’s services.

-To schedule a workshop or an in-class introduction to the Learning Center, please contact Mary Wood, Tutor Coordinator, at 214-860-2403 or email@example.com.
+To schedule a workshop or an in-class introduction to the Learning Center, please email: firstname.lastname@example.org.
 You can also come by A350.

 Available for check out at the Learning Center A 350